opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::RetinaParameters
 ========================

-.. ocv:class:: RetinaParameters
+.. ocv:struct:: Retina::RetinaParameters
-This structure merges all the parameters that can be adjusted threw the **cv::Retina::setup()**, **cv::Retina::setupOPLandIPLParvoChannel** and **cv::Retina::setupIPLMagnoChannel** setup methods
+This structure merges all the parameters that can be adjusted threw the **Retina::setup()**, **Retina::setupOPLandIPLParvoChannel** and **Retina::setupIPLMagnoChannel** setup methods
 Parameters structure for better clarity, check explenations on the comments of methods : setupOPLandIPLParvoChannel and setupIPLMagnoChannel. ::

     class RetinaParameters{
         struct OPLandIplParvoParameters{ // Outer Plexiform Layer (OPL) and Inner Plexiform Layer Parvocellular (IplParvo) parameters
                OPLandIplParvoParameters():colorMode(true),
                   normaliseOutput(true), // specifies if (true) output is rescaled between 0 and 255 of not (false) photoreceptorsLocalAdaptationSensitivity(0.7f), // the photoreceptors sensitivity renage is 0-1 (more log compression effect when value increases)